Have you ever been at the mercy of airline food?

 There is a way to avoid being at the mercy of Frankenfoods in gas stations, chain restaurants, and airlines, though.
 It just takes a little preparation and planning to pack healthy, delicious, portable foods!

-Here are some of my go-to foods that fuel energy and boost the immune system for optimal health during your travels!
+Check out my go-to foods that fuel energy and boost the immune system for optimal health during your travels!

 1. Cacao Goji Snacks